SoDehghan/BERTurk-contrastive/README.md

 | SoDehghan/SBERTurk-nli-contrastive-stsb    |    84.38    |    76.71   |

 ## Hugging Face
-Our released models are avaibale at [Berturk for Semantic similarity](https://huggingface.co/SoDehghan/SBERTurk-nli-v2-contrastive)
+Our released models are avaibale at [BERTurk for Semantic similarity](https://huggingface.co/SoDehghan/SBERTurk-nli-v2-contrastive)